chinmay-sudo/Embedded-Software-Foundation-Course-GPIO/Controlling_LEDs/Readme.md

 ## Overview

-This module contains my practice problems for learning bare-metal GPIO programming on the ATmega2560 microcontroller (Arduino Mega).
+This module contains practice problems for learning bare-metal GPIO programming on the ATmega2560 microcontroller (Arduino Mega).
 All programs are written in C using direct register manipulation (DDRx and PORTx) without Arduino library functions.

 ## What I Learned